zacnider/fhevm-example-advanced-entropynft/README.md

 ---

-## 📋 Overview
+## 📚 Overview

 @title EntropyNFT
 @notice ERC721 NFT with trait selection using entropy
-@dev Real ERC721 NFT contract with trait selection using EntropyOracle This example shows:
+@dev Real ERC721 NFT contract with trait selection using encrypted randomness In this example, you will learn:
 - ERC721 NFT implementation
-- Using entropy oracle for trait selection
+- Using encrypted randomness for trait selection
 - IPFS metadata storage
 - Off-chain trait selection with on-chain storage